-A drunk driving accident can leave you with injuries that fundamentally change the course of your life.
-Your injuries may require medical treatment and leave you temporarily or permanently unable to work or engage in the activities that you used to enjoy.
+A drunk driving accident can leave you with severe injuries that change the course of your life.
+Your injuries may require medical treatment and leave you temporarily or permanently unable to work.
+Even if you weren’t working before the crash, you might no longer be able to engage in activities you used to enjoy.

-Collecting Compensation Following a Drunk Driving Accident
+Recovering Fair Compensation Following a Drunk Driving Accident

 - Physical pain and suffering

-- Mental suffering and emotional distress
+- Mental anguish and emotional distress

 - Loss of enjoyment of life

 - Wrongful death (if a loved one died)